jazzband/django-simple-menu/README.rst

 namespace.

-In a template you want to render a menu first ``{% load menu %}`` then call ``{% generate_menu %}`` inside a block and a new varaible named ``menus`` will be added to the context.
+In a template you want to render a menu first ``{% load menu %}`` then call ``{% generate_menu %}`` inside a block and a new variable named ``menus`` will be added to the context.
 You can now iterate over this ``menus`` object to render your menus.

 To quickly see everything in action and evaluate django-simple-menu please check out the